serena9287/relab-test/README.md

 This project is a referral page of a website.
 It is built and styled by HTML and CSS.
+- It is responsive.
+When your resize your screen, the layout will change accordingly.
 - When you hover over the button, the color of the button will be changed to a slightly lighter color.
 - When you hover over the link in the nav bar, the link will be underlined in black.